 There are also specialized loan closets.
 These programs loan items to people with specific disabilities or needs.
 These can include people who have trouble speaking or seeing.

 The Iowa Compass resource database keeps listings of many loan closets.
-Search the Compass database:
+Follow these directions when searching our website:

 Other groups may offer informal equipment loan programs.
 The groups listed below may have a loan closet in your community.
 Look for them online.

 Get in touch with local churches or clergy to ask for their help.
 Your own church or its members may help you find AT items.
 They may ask members from other churches or community service groups.
 Remember that AT items are often stored away in garages and basements when no longer needed.